maxsg5/godot-docs-rag/README.md

 ## 🎯 Features

 - ✅ Parses `.rst` files using Sphinx
-- ✅ Converts docs to HTML and extracts Q&A pairs using GPT
+- ✅ Converts docs to HTML and extracts Q&A pairs using an LLM
 - ✅ Prepares data for vector search / RAG pipeline
 - ✅ Fully automatable with Docker and shell script
 - ✅ Easily extendable to support other game engine docs